Areas of Care

 Joint pain may become so severe that a person will avoid using the joint.
 This process may lead to loss of motion (stiffness/contractures) and weakening the muscles around the joint making further motion even more difficult.
 A physical examination, X-rays, and possibly other tests performed by your surgeon, can show the extent of damage to the joint.
 When other treatment options will not adequately relieve the pain and disability, joint replacement, also called joint arthroplasty, may be considered.

-Joint replacement involves removing the arthritic or damaged portions of a joint and replacing either part of, or the entire, joint or the surface of the joint, with an artificial one, called a prosthesis.
-The materials used for joint replacement are typically made from metal, polyethylene (plastic), or ceramic.
+When a joint becomes arthritic, which may occur for many different reasons, the smooth surface cartilage becomes severely worn or damaged.
+Joint replacement involves removing the arthritic or damaged portions of a joint and replacing the surface of the joint, with an artificial one, called a prosthesis.
 The goals of joint replacement are to restore function and relieve the pain caused by the inflamed, worn, or damaged bone and cartilage.

-At Castle Orthopaedics, our surgeons have vast expertise in joint replacement from your shoulder and elbow to your hip and knee.
-Our surgeons perform the latest in both total joint replacement, where the entire joint is replaced, and partial joint replacements, where only the damaged or arthritic portions of the joint are replaced.
-Castle surgeons were the first to perform the Birmingham Hip Resurfacing procedure at Rush Copley.
-Castle surgeons also frequently utilize advanced computer navigation for joint replacement depending upon your individual situation.
-Furthermore, Castle surgeons have expertise in ‘patient-specific’ joint replacement where, prior to surgery, the instruments used to perform the joint replacement are custom made for that individual patient based upon his or her unique anatomy.
-The surgeons at Castle Orthopaedics are also highly skilled at all forms of minimally-invasive joint replacement surgery, which can aid in initial recovery.
-Our surgeons can also revise, or re-do, a previously performed joint replacement that has failed or become painful.
+At Castle Orthopaedics & Sports Medicine, our surgeons have vast expertise in joint replacement from your shoulder and elbow to your hip and knee.
+They were the first to perform the Birmingham Hip Resurfacing procedure at Rush Copley.
+Our surgeons perform the latest in both partial and total joint replacements.
+With access to the most advanced robotic technology available for joint replacement, they can optimize/customize the placement and performance of your joint replacement.
+They are highly skilled at all forms of minimally-invasive joint replacement surgery, which can aid in initial recovery.
+They can also revise, or re-do, a previously performed joint replacement that has failed or become painful.
 Each patient and each joint has unique characteristics that demand specialized attention.

 Arthroscopic surgery ("arthroscopy") is a minimally invasive technique used to evaluate and treat joint disorders.
 By inserting a slender camera through a small incision, your surgeon can perform a multitude of diagnostic and therapeutic procedures.
 The knee, shoulder, elbow, wrist and ankle are the most commonly treated joints.
 Our Surgicenter is equipped with state of the art technology, including digital photography and high definition video displays.